-Boston takes pride in its public education and it follows that the local school system is well regarded and well funded.
-Boston is home to the first American public school and today regularly placed in the top five city school systems in the nation.
+Boston takes pride in its public education and it follows that the local school system is well regarded and well-funded.
+Boston is home to the first American public school and regularly places in the top five city school systems in the US.
 Generally, Boston public schools are great places for expat children.

 Children in kindergarten to grade 8 are subject to a home-based school assignment plan, whereby parents identify a list of their chosen schools within their geographic area and register accordingly.
 Placement at a school is then determined according to an algorithm, similar to a lottery, so parents are not guaranteed their child will be placed in their first choice of school.
 It’s best to apply as early as possible to ensure the widest choice of schools.
 Children with siblings in a particular school are given priority.

 The home-based school assignment plan doesn’t apply to high schools and children in high school in Boston have the option of attending a school of their choice anywhere in the city.

 There are also publicly funded charter and pilot schools in Boston that have greater control of their curriculum and teaching style; however, space in these schools is limited and competition is tight to get a spot.